onep1xel/TheAccessAgency/content/about-us.md

     Ryan is an Access Consultant, Creative Director, avid traveller and wheelchair user.

-    He started travelling in a wheelchair in 2010 and began writing about access in tourism in 2017 through his blog [*Freewheel Weekends*](https://www.freewheelweekends.com.au "Visit Freewheel Weekends").
+    He started travelling in a wheelchair in 2010 and began writing about access in tourism in 2017 through his blog/vlog [***Freewheel Weekends***](https://www.freewheelweekends.com.au "Visit Freewheel Weekends").
 He soon realised that to create real change in tourism he needed to shift focus – from consumers to destinations.

-    Thus The Access Agency was born.
+    **So, The Access Agency was born.**

     He's visited New York, Texas, Tokyo, Berlin, Paris, London, Dublin, Amsterdam, Leiden, Helsinki, Copenhagen, Stockholm, Dusseldorf, Auckland, Tel Aviv, Jerusalem, Cairo, Alexandria and a few other places along the way.

-    He sees accessibility through both a creative and compliance lens - advocating for universal design and inclusion throughout the visitor economy.

-    As a qualified Access Consultant (Dip.), he understands the business opportunity for destinations and operators.
-He loves to work with teams to innovative and deliver elegant solutions to customer conundrums.
+    Ryan sees accessibility and universal design through a lens of compliance, creativity and enormous opportunity, advocating for inclusion throughout the visitor economy.
+He loves working with people to innovative and deliver elegant solutions to vexxing visitor challenges.

-    He makes a mean café latte, is learning Spanish and has growing more and more fond of his local magpies.
+    He makes a half-decent café latte, is learning to speak Spanish (el practica todos los dias) and has growing more and more fond of his local magpies.

 - block: text
   background:  "#ffffff"